 “For sale: baby shoes, never used.”

 Perhaps written to settle a bar bet or perhaps written as a challenge, it is said that Ernest Hemingway wrote this ‘short short story’.
 Only 6 words long, the story has a beginning, a middle and an end.
 These are thought provoking 6 words forming a story-line.
+Perhaps, a woman’s life-long pain described in 6 words.
 Continue reading

 A tribute to Steve Jobs and his quotes- an entrepreneur, an inventor, a thinker in his own words…